analacatusu/reid-or/README.md

 ## About the project

-This project solves the person re-identification problem on the 4D-OR data set.
+This project tackles the person re-identification problem on the 4D-OR data set.

 ## Quick start